tvpollet/tvpollet.github.io/thesis_topics.md

 As you should by now know, psychology is facing a replication crisis (e.g., Ritchie, 2020).
 Therefore, we should aim to routinely replicate findings from the published literature (Zwaan et al., 2018).

 Beware that you will need to be able to as closely replicate the original study as possible and that I expect you to obtain a sample size which is 2.5x the original sample size.
-Therefore these types of projects work well if there is more than one student but you can also do one your own.
+Therefore, these types of projects work well if there is more than one student but you can also do one your own.

 Good candidate projects have straightforward designs, have the materials available or accurately enough described to allow for replication.